-Edwin E. Gordon is known throughout the world as a preeminent researcher, teacher, author, editor, and lecturer in the field of music education.
-Since 1997 he has been Distinguished Professor in Residence at the University of South Carolina, following his retirement as the Carl E. Seashore Professor of Research in Music Education at Temple University in Philadelphia.
+Edwin E. Gordon was known throughout the world as a preeminent researcher, teacher, author, editor, and lecturer in the field of music education.
+Since 1997 he was Distinguished Professor in Residence at the University of South Carolina, following his retirement as the Carl E. Seashore Professor of Research in Music Education at Temple University in Philadelphia.

 Professor Gordon and his work have been portrayed nationally and internationally on the NBC Today Show, in the New York Times, in USA Today, and in a variety of European and Asian publications.

 Read Gordon's "Roots of Music Learning Theory and Audiation" on Edwin Gordon's Facebook page: http://www.facebook.com/note.php?note_id=104934506264301